tensorflow/tensorflow/g3doc/Dialects/LLVM.md

 constants must be created as SSA values before being used in other operations.
 `llvm.mlir.constant` creates such values for scalars and vectors.
 It has a mandatory `value` attribute, which may be an integer, floating point attribute;
-splat, dense or sparse attribute containing integers or floats.
+dense or sparse attribute containing integers or floats.
 The type of the attribute is one the corresponding MLIR standard types.
 It may be omitted for `i64` and `f64` types that are implied.
 The operation produces a new SSA value of the specified LLVM IR dialect type.
 The type of that value _must_ correspond